sctlcd/boutique-ado-customized-latest-version/README.md

 <img src="#" alt="Boutique Ado" width="700">

-User interface improvements, look and feel, presentation, interactivity, adding features relative to user interface improvements (gallery, go to page bottom button) to the initial Boutique Ado website version.
+User interface improvements, look and feel, presentation, interactivity, adding features relative to user interface improvements (image gallery, go to page bottom button, highlighting menu/sub-menu items, "Home" icon link on mobile devices, navbar display change on its hover and on window scroll position) to the initial Boutique Ado website version.
 <br />
 To see [my new version of Boutique Ado website](https://sctlcd-boutique-ado.herokuapp.com/)